ckarwin/The_Quantified_Self/README.md

 * mindfullness
 * nutrition

 Additionally, there are other quantities that will be more specific to each user.
-The Quantified Self allows the user to define their own set of values they wish to track.
+The Quantified Self allows the user to define their own set of values they wish to track, allowing the code to be specialized to each user's health goals/needs.